IC-FOODS/foodon-langual/README.md

-This project maintains an OWL ontology file conversion for the Langual.org XML thesaurus Food Source facet data.
-The plan is to enable Langual's thesaurus file to be updated over time, and the owl file to be updated as needed.
+This project maintains an OWL ontology file conversion for the LanguaL.org XML thesaurus Food Source facet data.
+The plan is to enable LanguaL(tm)'s thesaurus file to be updated over time, and the owl file to be updated as needed.

 ##To view

-Briefly, the main file to look at is LANGUAL_import.owl (in Protege or another OWL ontology editor); it will import the envo-food-terms.owl and NCBITaxon_import.owl files too.
+Briefly, the main file to look at is LANGUAL_import.owl (in Protege or another OWL ontology editor); it should import the envo-food-terms.owl and NCBITaxon_import.owl files too (At least the NCBITaxon_import.owl file needs to be downloaded too).
 Use Stanford's free [Protege](http://protege.stanford.edu) ontology editor to load the main file, and browse the Langual hierarchy under the "Classes" tab.

 ##To regenerate the files